Overview

 The beneficiary and/or estate executor doesn't have to be a Wealthsimple client to receive the assets.

-Please contact our Client Success team when you're ready to start the estate settlement process.
+Please contact our support team when you're ready to start the estate settlement process.

 - We can't disclose any information about the deceased individual's Wealthsimple profile during this stage.